samdammers/aws-foundry-ssl/README.md

 ## Security and Updates

-As of the `v1.1.0` release, Linux auto-patching is enabled by default.
-A utility script `utils/kernel_updates.sh` also exists to help you manage this if you want to disable or re-enable or run it.
+Linux auto-patching is enabled by default.
+A utility script `utils/kernel_updates.sh` also exists to help you manage this if you want to disable, re-enable, or run it manually.

 It's also recommended to SSH into the instance and run `sudo dnf upgrade` every so often to make sure your packages are up to date with the latest fixes and security releases.